COPYRIGHT © 2003-2020 PLAY BY EAR

 For one-on-one courses, you may postpone your regular lesson (up to a maximum of one lesson per month), provided you notify the school 3 days in advance, via any of the following methods:

 DIY by accessing www.pbeis.net with your login ID

 If the above condition is fulfilled, a make-up lesson will be credited to you.
 It is of utmost importance to note that you should NEVER postpone your regular lessons (or book any makeup lessons) through your instructor.
 Reason being, your instructor has no access to our main booking system and the master schedule, which everyone in PBE relies on for our official schedules.
 PLEASE always go through the official channels stated above, when you need any help with administrative matters.

-Please email us at firstname.lastname@example.org or call us at 63387939 (Bugis Branch) for the latest available slots as these are subject to frequent, daily changes.
+Please email us at firstname.lastname@example.org or whatsapp us at 91798110 for the latest available slots as these are subject to frequent, daily changes.
 Even better, you may let us know your preferred day and time of the week (for example, weekday nights, on weekends or during any afternoons) and we shall try our best to find you a suitable slot.

-You can book a make-up lesson one week in advance of the desired date, via any of the following methods:
+You can book a make-up lesson one week in advance of the desired date, via www.pbeis.net

 Please note that the student booking scheduler is available and updated on a weekly basis.